What are Hardware Security Modules (HSMs)?

 What is a Hardware Security Module (HSM)?

 Hardware security modules (HSMs) are hardened, tamper-resistant hardware devices that secure cryptographic processes by generating, protecting, and managing keys used for encrypting and decrypting data and creating digital signatures and certificates.
 HSMs are tested, validated and certified to the highest security standards including FIPS 140-2 and Common Criteria.
+Entrust is a leading global provider of HSMs with the nShield General Purpose HSM product family.

 HSMs enable organizations to:

-What is HSM as a service?
+What is HSM as a service or Cloud HSM?

 HSM as a service is a subscription-based offering where customers can use a hardware security module in the cloud to generate, access, and protect their cryptographic key material, separately from sensitive data.
 The service offering typically provides the same level of protection as an on-premises deployment, while enabling more flexibility.
-Customers can transfer CapEx to OpEx, enabling them to only pay for the services they need, when they need them./p>
+Customers can transfer CapEx to OpEx, enabling them to only pay for the services they need, when they need them.

-What is Root of Trust?
+What is a Root of Trust?

 Root of Trust (RoT) is a source that can always be trusted within a cryptographic system.
 Because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module.
 A principal example is the hardware security module (HSM) which generates and protects keys and performs cryptographic functions within its secure environment.